Renal cell carcinoma

 Renal cell carcinoma has a widely varying sonographic appearance.
-It may appear solid or partially cystic and may be hyper-, iso-, or hypoechogenic to the surrounding renal parenchyma 22.
+It may appear solid or partially cystic and may be hyper-, iso-, or hypoechoic to the surrounding renal parenchyma 22.
 The tumor pseudocapsule can sometimes be visualized with ultrasound as a hypoechoic halo.
-Although this is a relatively specific sign, it not particularly sensitive (~20%).
-Use of harmonic scanning has been reported to increase sensitivity to up to 85% 8.
+Although this is a relatively specific sign, it is not particularly sensitive (~20%).
+The use of harmonic scanning has been reported to increase sensitivity to up to 85% 8.

-Contrast-enhanced ultrasound 16 may typically show a lesion heterogeneously hypervascular in the arterial phase with early washout in the delayed phase.
+Contrast-enhanced ultrasound 16 typically shows a lesion heterogeneously hypervascular in the arterial phase with early washout in the delayed phase.

 CT is frequently used to both diagnose and stage renal cell carcinomas.

-On non-contrast CT, the lesions are soft tissue attenuation between 20-70 HU 23,24.
+On non-contrast CT, lesions are of soft tissue attenuation between 20-70 HU 23,24.
 Larger lesions frequently have areas of necrosis.
 Approximately 30% demonstrate some calcification 7.